 - Gain the skills and knowledge needed to confront some of our most pressing sustainability issues.

 The course is divided into three compulsory elements; theory, policy and practice; research training; and a dissertation.
 Students studying for the Postgraduate Diploma do not undertake the dissertation.

 Core course units

-The aim of the course is to equip students with the moral frameworks and critical abilities necessary to understand the role of business in society from an ethical perspective.
+In this module you will be introduced to the moral frameworks and critical abilities necessary to understand the role of business in society from an ethical perspective.
 The course will cover different types of business including large publicly traded multinationals, small and medium sized enterprises, social enterprises and family firms.
-Students will be expected to understand the different issues in these organizational types and to articulate moral arguments from a range of different perspectives.
+You will be expected to understand the different issues in these organisational types and to articulate moral arguments from a range of different perspectives.

 Sustainability, Development and Governance

 This course will equip you with a detailed understanding of the development of sustainable development as a discourse.
 You will explore key sustainability issues such as climate change, globalisation, and human responses with an emphasis on the emergence of environmental governance as a means to pursue sustainability.

 You will develop a detailed understanding of key social / environmental relationships incorporating contemporary issues in the geographies of sustainability.
 These will include 'risk society', sustainable cities, and the impacts of corporate sector activities on the environment.
 You will also understand the challenges to sustainable development at household and community levels, with a focus on community-based approaches to sustainable development.

 You will be provided with training in a range of methods to enable you to plan, carry out and complete a piece of research.
 There are three modules in this element:

 - Social Research Methods Training provides a range of social science methods for field research and analysis.